Exactly how to make an impossible decision has troubled me enormously as I’ve wrestled with some really tough choices in the last few years.

 - I had to decide whether to invest huge amounts of time and money in becoming a professional coach, and

-- More recently, I have had to decide whether to stay in the corporate world or start my own business.
+- I had to decide whether to stay in the corporate world or start my own business and

 All of these decisions were complex and stressful.
 All of them had multiple factors for and against the various options.
 And, in all but the most recent cases, I found it practically impossible to decide.